Singapore companies to partner German firms in advanced manufacturing push

 HANNOVER, GERMANY - Singapore's manufacturing scene is about to get a boost, as new agreements were inked on Tuesday (April 24) to enhance cross-country partnerships and co-innovation between German and Singapore companies.

-This took place at the biennial Germany-Singapore Business Forum (GSBF) 2018 held at the Hannover Messe, the world's largest industrial tech trade fair in Germany, where a slew of memoranda of understandings (MOUs) were signed.
+This took place at the biennial Germany-Singapore Business Forum (GSBF) 2018 held at the Hannover Messe, the world's largest industrial tech trade fair in Germany, where a slew of memorandums of understanding (MOUs) were signed.

-In his speech at the forum, Minister of Trade and Industry (Industry) S Iswaran said: "Like Germany, Singapore places great emphasis on innovation.
+In his speech at the forum, Minister for Trade and Industry (Industry) S. Iswaran said: "Like Germany, Singapore places great emphasis on innovation.
 Our complementary strengths make it meaningful for German and Singaporean enterprises to be innovation partners and build deeper technical capabilities."

-To improve market access for startups from both countries and promote Singapore as an ideal regional launchpad for German start-ups, Enterprise Singapore (ESG) signed an MOU with the German Accelerator, which supports German high potential start-ups to enter South-east Asia through acceleration programmes.
+To improve market access for start-ups from both countries and promote Singapore as an ideal regional launchpad for German start-ups, Enterprise Singapore (ESG) signed an MOU with the German Accelerator, which supports German high potential start-ups to enter South-east Asia through acceleration programmes.

 Both organisations will facilitate bilateral partnerships for innovation, knowledge exchange and the sharing of best practices.